Updated: Dec 8, 2020

 Failure to do so could result in FAA penalty action and/or dangerous collision situations.

-FAA Sources Used for this Lesson 14 CFR part 91
+FAA Sources Used for This Lesson

 Aeronautical Information Manual (AIM)